Registration of Fruit Varieties in the French Catalogue

 There are different options for registering varieties of fruit species in Europe and France:

-All varieties authorised to be marketed in the European Union are listed in the FRUMATIS database.
+All varieties authorized to be marketed in the European Union are listed in the FRUMATIS database.

 The registration of varieties in the French Catalogue is decided by the Ministry of Agriculture based on proposals from the French Technical Committee for Plant Breeding (CTPS).
 These proposals are in turn based on studies carried out by GEVES for the CTPS.